puppetlabs-toy-chest/puppetlabs-aws/README.md

 puppet apply tests/destroy.pp --test
 ```

-The tests directory contains other examples as well which should give an
+The [examples](examples/) directory contains other examples which should give an
 idea of what's possible.

 ### From the command line